 - Everything falls into a state of disarray and disrepair

-Although many factors may contribute to and accelerate collapse, Tainter identifies that the fundamental cause of societal collapse is almost always economic — a decline in per-capita energy availability, in the form of food, oil, etc. This can be staved off (at least temporarily) through innovations that increase productivity or the procurement of more energy resources.
+Although many factors can contribute to and accelerate collapse, Tainter identified that the fundamental cause of societal collapse is almost always economic — a decline in per-capita energy availability, in the form of food, oil, etc. This can be staved off (at least temporarily) through innovations that increase productivity or the procurement of more energy resources.
 In the case of the Roman Empire, this was resolved via conquest.
 However, as the Empire expanded, so did the cost and complexity of its maintenance.
 Energy resources are finite and imperialism has diminishing returns.

-States can also mitigate collapse by voluntarily self-collapsing.
+States can also mitigate total societal collapse by voluntarily self-collapsing.
 This could entail a reduction in the complexity of economic systems (e.g. the physical modes of production), devolution into smaller, simpler, and less bureaucratic entities, and so on.
 One of Tainter’s most important observations is that some societies are functionally unable to self-collapse due to geopolitical pressures.
 For example, the Western Roman Empire was able to devolve into Diocletian’s Tetrarchy because its competing neighbors were small tribal societies, less complex and powerful than Rome.

 However, Byzantium, the Eastern Roman Empire, bordered the equally powerful and complex Parthian-Sasanian Empire.
 If Byzantium was to self-collapse and devolve, it would have undoubtedly been conquered by the Parthian-Sasanian empire and absorbed into their realm.
 This would have prolonged the existence of their complex society, but may have resulted in the total destruction of the Byzantine people.

-The big question is: Will the West collapse any time soon?
+The big question is: Will the West see total collapse any time soon?
 No. Probably not.
 If there is a collapse, it may not be within our lifetimes and it will not be the Mad Max scenario that most people envision.
 Nevertheless, our quality of life is going to drop dramatically over the coming decades.
 Globalist elites are currently engaged in a form of self-collapse designed to put the West into a state of managed decline — but only for the plebeian masses.
 They’re intentionally reducing all non-elite living standards to slum-tier slavery, not due to the threat of any looming societal collapse, but because this is the most effective way to secure their power.

 It’s difficult to predict the Globalist end-game but they have dropped a lot of hints over the years.
 It will undoubtedly involve transhumanism, robots, and AI.
 It may involve a two-tier caste system, whereby the elite inhabits a technologically superior breakaway civilization.
 They definitely plan to abolish rural living, livestock farming, and so on.
 They’re aiming for total technocratic micromanagement of the entire human race, down to the biological level, so letting people live freely in the forests and fields is obviously unacceptable.
 Elites plan to force the slave caste into giant bug hive Smart Cities™ (a la Agenda 21), where they will subsist on a diet of maggot paste and lab-grown “meat.”
 If Bill Gates’ recent patents are anything to go by, then the plebeian masses may be used as literal livestock for biological energy farming, like the Matrix.
 [I know that sounds insane but I assure you that the patent is real: WO/2020/060606 (“2020 666”) ‘Cryptocurrency System Using Body Activity Data’].